NickHoernle/Getting-and-Cleaning-Data-Course-Project/README.md

 <b>Note:</b> to allow this script to function, the "AbsolutePathNameToDirectory" variable needs to be set to the same directors as "run_analysis.R" is found.
 This variable can be found at line 20 of the code.

-The Data.table package is required.
+The data.table package is required.

 <b>The driver script 'run_analysis.R' executes the following steps:</b>
 <ol>